 Pressure cooker coconut rice pudding is the most delicious dessert you will ever make in your Instant Pot, Ninja Foodi, Crockpot Express or Mealthy!
 A creamy dairy free and gluten free pudding everyone will love.

 If you’re looking for an AMAZING dessert everyone can enjoy this pressure cooker coconut rice pudding is it!!
-When my husband needed dairy free desserts I altered my homemade rice pudding recipe and came up with this.
-I dare say it is better than the original version and on our list of Ninja Foodi recipes too. (affiliate links present)
+A great dairy free desserts I altered for my husband, I dare say it is better than the original version and on our list of Instant Pot recipes too. (originally published 6/19, participant in the Amazon affiliate program, links present)

-- brown rice hasn’t be used yet, would change timing
+- brown rice hasn’t be used yet, that would change the timing

 - Evaporated milk